EOxServer/eoxserver/docs/sphinx/en/rfc/rfc0.rst

 List of Members
 ---------------

-Below is a preliminary list of charter members (in alphabetical order) - participation needs to be confirmed by the individuals:
+Charter members are (in alphabetical order):

 * Arndt Bonitz
 * Peter Baumann